Find out if you need to use the UKCA marking and how to use it.

 - conformity assessment has been carried out by a UK conformity assessment body

 This does not apply to existing stock, for example if your good was fully manufactured, CE marked and ready to place on the market before 1 January 2021.
 In these cases, your good can still be sold in Great Britain with a CE marking even if covered by a certificate of conformity issued by a UK body before 1 January 2021.
+These goods will need to be placed on the market before 31 December 2021.

 How to use the UKCA marking